How a voice agent is built for a specific support operation.

 - Language and tone expectations

-We learn how your operation actually runs before designing any AI behavior.
+The goal is to capture how the operation truly functions before designing any AI behavior.

 In parallel, we analyze the systems the voice agent needs to work with.